ReDas: A Lightweight Architecture for Supporting Fine-Grained Reshaping and Multiple Dataflows on Systolic Array: Evaluation

 \subsection{Experimental Setup}

-\textbf{Hardware Implementation} ReDas is implemented with Verilog HDL and verified through RTL simulations.
-ReDas is synthesized with Synopsys tools in a 28nm process technology, with SRAMs generated by a memory compiler.
-Following the methodology from prior work\cite{choi2020prema, lee2021dataflow}, we evaluate the performance in an extended SCALE-sim-v2\cite{samajdar2020systematic}, which is a widely used cycle-accurate simulator for systolic array architecture.
-The simulator is also verified against the Verilog implementation.
-DRAMsim3\cite{DRAMsim3} is integrated with the simulator to model the DRAM behaviors and energy consumption.

 \textbf{Benchmark} Following the MLPerf\cite{reddi2020mlperf} methodology, we choose a variety of DNN models from domains of image classification, object detection, machine translation and automatic speech recognition.
+The types of DNNs involved include CNN, RNN, and Transformer.
 The detailed characteristics of the benchmarks are shown in Table \ref{tab:benchmark}.

-\textbf{Baseline} We use Gemmini and Planaria as the evaluation baselines.
-In particular, Gemmini supports both WS and OS dataflow while the systolic array shape is static.
-Planaria supports the coarse-grained restructuring of the subarrays connection with WS dataflow.
-For fair comparison, the parameters that are reported in TPUv2\cite{TPUv2} are used for above baselines and ReDas.
-The parameters are shown in Table \ref{tab:comparison}.
+\textbf{Baseline} We use TPUv2, Gemmini, Planaria, DyNNamic, and SARA as the evaluation baselines.
+We faithfully implement these architectures with Verilog HDL.
+The performance, area, power results are obtained by simulator and Synopsys tools.
+In particular, TPUv2 supports WS dataflow.
+Gemmini supports both WS and OS dataflow while the systolic array shape does not support reshaping.
+Planaria supports the coarse-grained reshaping with WS dataflow.
+DyNNamic supports fine-grained reshaping with OS dataflow.
+SARA supports both fine-grained reshaping and multiple dataflows.

+\textbf{ReDas Implementation} ReDas accelerator is implemented with Verilog HDL and verified through RTL simulations.
+ReDas is synthesized with Synopsys tools in a 28nm process technology, with SRAMs generated by a memory compiler.
+The ReDas Mapper is implemented in Python 3.8.
+It imports the DNN model's Open Neural Network Exchange (ONNX)\cite{onnxruntime} file and exports the ReDas hardware configuration and workload mapping strategy.
+The same hardware parameters are used for the above baselines and ReDas for a fair comparison.
+The reshaping granularity of ReDas is limited to $4 \times 4$, which is consistent with SARA.
+The detailed parameters are shown in Table \ref{tab:baseline}.
+We also implement the double-buffered on-chip memories for accelerators.
+These modifications highlight the impact of dataflow and reshaping capabilities rather than the low-level micro-architecture.